Standard operating procedures (SOPs) are documents that provide standard guidelines for your team members to complete a given process.

 Read more about standard operating procedures:

-👉 The guidelines and best practices of creating SOPs
+👉 The guidelines and best practices for creating SOPs.

 👉 SOP Templates for Smarter (and Easier) Work.